- PY2017 Attestation Availability and Deadlines

 - What's Next for Providers Concluding the Medicaid EHRIP

 Providers will not be able to start an attestation until MAPIR is upgraded to accommodate changes to the EHRIP requirements for Program Year 2017.
-The rule finalized and published by CMS on August 2nd, 2017 contains changes to Program Year 2017, which has already been programmed to the scheduled MAPIR update.
+The IPPS rule finalized and published by CMS on August 2nd, 2017 contains changes to Program Year 2017, which had already been programmed to the scheduled MAPIR update.
 The MAPIR Collaborative is quickly working on a system patch that will accommodate the revised rule logic, but it is not likely to be available for providers to start their 2017 applications until after January 1st, 2018.
 The deadline to submit will also be extended, and we will keep you apprised as the timing is clarified.

 Stage 3 of Meaningful Use is an option for the first time in 2017, for those providers who have upgraded their Certified EHR Systems to the 2015 Edition, or are using a combination of 2014 and 20115 CEHRT.
 More information about Stage 3 criteria can be found at the CMS Website: MU3 Guidance for Medicaid EHRIP.